JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 {{< youtube "CmUzMi5QLzI" >}}

+{{< callout type="info" >}}
+There are many [Plugins](https://plugins.traefik.io/plugins) that cna act as middleware!
+{{< /callout >}}

 ---

 ## Conclusions

+Traefik has been a really interesting setup, what I like:

+1. Programatic implementation of new subdomains
+2. No need to expose services ports (though you still can)
+3. Automatic https for homelab private IPs working (also for public ones on VPS's)
+4. The rabbithole of middlewares...like for Authentication purpuses (as we will see below)

 With Traefik working, its time to combine it with a sample Flask Web App and **Tinyauth**.